Substance Screening, Treatment and Recovery for Youth (SSTRY)

 Decades of research show that children will be more successful in life if they remain with their parents, instead of entering the child welfare system.
 But Connecticut’s Department of Children and Families reports that more than half of DCF-involved families include a caregiver struggling with addiction.
 What is the best way to keep families together while providing needed treatment for substance abuse?
 For many, it is Family Based Recovery.

 For families referred by the Department of Children and Families, we will send a team of three (two clinicians and a family support specialist) to work with the parent at home—three times a week, to provide treatment, teach parenting skills, and basic life skills.
-The results?
-When a family is discharged from Family Based Recovery, 85% of the children are still living with their parents.
+Parents who complete treatment show abated substance use, feel closer to their children and play an active role in determining their health and developmental needs.
+Referrals are made when specific community supports are needed.
+When a family is discharged from Family Based Recovery, 95% of the the time, children are still living with their parents.